ESPRI-Mod/synda/sdp/doc/postprocessing_tutorial.md

 This file is located in ${SP_HOME}/sdp/pipeline/P001.py

-Edit this file so it looks like
+Edit this file so it looks like this:

     import sppipelineutils
     import sppostprocessingutils